The Link Between Cholesterol Levels and Heart Health

 Cholesterol and Your Heart

-Cholesterol is a waxy substance that naturally exists in our veins, flowing through our bodies inside our blood.
-It’s an essential substance that helps our body to build healthy cells.
-Too much cholesterol; however, can have the opposite effect, building up in our arteries and increasing your risk of heart disease.
+Cholesterol is a waxy substance that naturally exists in your blood, flowing through our bodies inside your blood vessels.
+It’s an essential substance that helps your body to build healthy cells.
+Too much cholesterol, however, can have the opposite effect, building up in our arteries and increasing the risk of heart disease.

 Cholesterol Dangers

-People who have high levels of cholesterol in their blood are at risk for many health problems, including heart disease (including heart attack) and stroke.
-What happens is the waxy substance starts to build up on the sides of your blood vessels.
-Over time, the build-up starts to affect how efficiently blood can pass through your veins.
-It may block it completely or come loose, forming a clot and causes a heart attack or stroke.
+People who have high levels of cholesterol in their blood are at risk for many health problems, such as heart disease (including heart attack) and stroke.
+This happens because over time, as cholesterol starts to accumulate on the sides of your blood vessels, the waxy build-up starts to affect how efficiently blood can pass through your veins.
+Cholesterol build-up may cause a complete block or come loose, forming a clot and causing a heart attack or stroke.

 Who’s at Risk?